gauranimesh/cap-b24-t18-rag/README.md

 # cap-b24-t18-rag
-This repository is for capstone project for RAG
+This repository is for capstone project for Real time RAG System.